klust/EasyBuildLocalMod/README.md

     which would align us a little bit more with what's happening in Gent and likely on the Tier-1c system.

-    From the calcua/2020b toolchain on, we add another level to the directory structure so that we can start installing software packages compiled against the system toolchain in the calcua/20* software stacks rather than in the system software stack if they are clearly meant to be used with a particular
+    From the calcua/2020b stack on, we add another level to the directory structure so that we can start installing software packages compiled against the system toolchain in the calcua/20* software stacks rather than in the system software stack if they are clearly meant to be used with a particular